aakbarkhan/portfolio2/README.md

 # Portfolio: mobile version

-> This project is Portfolio mobile version.
+> This project is Portfolio mobile version as well as desktop.

 ![screenshot](./assets/mobile-portfolio.png)